nickkunz/idling/README.md

 # GRD-TRT-BUF-4I: Ground Truth Buffer for Idling
-This is an implementation of GRD-TRT-BUF-4I from the research in "Global Geolocated Realtime Data of Interfleet Urban Transit Bus Idling."
+This is an implementation of GRD-TRT-BUF-4I from the paper "Global Geolocated Realtime Data of Interfleet Urban Transit Bus Idling."
 The system detects, stores, and visualizes urban transit bus idling data in realtime.
-The microservice system is containerized and designed to be locally tested and configurable to deploy on a cloud-based platform.
+The system is designed using containerized microservices and is configurable to deploy on any cloud-based platform.
+Each microservice is listed below with a brief description.

 ### Microservices
-- __Extract__ (ext): Collects protocol buffers from GTFS Realtime sources.
+- __Extract__ (ext): Collects and parses protocol buffers from GTFS Realtime sources.
-- __Subset__ (sub): Filters and computes idling data for websocket streaming and storage.
+- __Subset__ (sub): Filters and computes idling data for websocket streaming.
-- __Write__ (wrt): Stores the idling data in a database for retrieval.
+- __Write__ (wrt): Inserts the idling data into persistent storage.
 - __Database__ (db): Manages idling data storage and retrieval.
-- __Read__ (rdb): Retrieves data from the database for visualization and consumption.
+- __Read__ (rdb): Retrieves stored idling data from database.
-- __Interface__ (gui): Frontend data visualization and general project information.
+- __Interface__ (gui): Frontend idling data visualization and retrieval.

 ### Version
 <!-- Unnamed Enterprise Edition 1.0.0 -->